 One of the first steps in setting up an ICHRA is creating formal plan documents.
-ERISA and IRS rules require all businesses offering an employee benefit plan to set up governing documents, including businesses offering alternative health plans like the ICHRA.
+ERISA and IRS rules require all organizations offering an employee benefit plan to set up governing documents, including employers offering alternative health plans like the ICHRA.

-In this post, we’ll go over why your business needs ICHRA plan documents, what the documents must include, and how and where you business can create those documents.
+In this post, we’ll go over why your organization needs ICHRA plan documents, what the documents must include, and how and where you can create those documents.

 The ICHRA: what is it?